berkes/berkes.github.com/src/_posts/2022-08-30-exponential-compound-interest-on-technical-debt-and-how-i-avoided-it.markdown

 paying off the interest, because the compounding effect will otherwise grind the project to halt.
 Or even cause bankruptcy.

+Discussion and comments are welcome over at [this hackernews post](https://news.ycombinator.com/item?id=32660834)

 ---